gkovacs/gkovacs.github.com/index.markdown

 <a href="#contact"      class="header">Contact</a>
 </div>

-Starting Fall 2013, I will be a Computer Science PhD student at Stanford and NDSEG fellow.
+Starting Fall 2013, I will be a Computer Science PhD student at Stanford, supported by the NDSEG fellowship.

 I completed my undergrad and masters in Computer Science at MIT, where I worked in the [User Interface Design group](http://groups.csail.mit.edu/uid/) at CSAIL.